What is candlestick trading? A history

 So, the candlesticks form different price patterns which can be either bullish or bearish.
 Bearish patterns indicate a price fall, while bullish ones indicate a rise.
 Although this sounds rather simple, these patterns do not guarantee success, they only show tendencies.

 Different patterns that every trader must know about

-Bearish engulfing pattern – this pattern happens during an uptrend.
-It’s represented by a long black real body that looks like it’s engulfing a small white real body.
-Once you see this, you can safely conclude that sellers of a particular asset are back in control.
-This translates to lower prices.
+Bearish engulfing pattern – This pattern happens during an uptrend.
+It’s represented by a long black real body (negative) is engulfing a smaller real body from the previous candlestick.
+This indicates that sellers of a particular asset are taking control and usually translates to lower prices.

-Three black crows – three large black bars going lower and lower as the days pass indicate a broader-scale downtrend.
-It has a 78% accuracy rate.
+Three black crows – Three large black (bearish) bars going lower consecutively indicate a broader, intact downtrend.

 Three white soldiers crows – Three large white (bullish) bars going higher consecutively indicate a broader uptrend set to continue.